Training Outcomes Within Your Budget!

 3) Five Steps to Strategic Human Resource Management

-Additionally, SHRM emphasises the importance of creating a workplace culture that aligns with the organisation's values and goals.
+Another important fact about SHRM is that it helps create a workplace culture that matches with the organisation's values and goals.
 By adopting SHRM practices, companies can enhance their business performance and achieve better results.
-It involves managing the relationship between employees and the organisation to create a positive work environment.
+It includes managing the relationship between employees and the organisation to create a positive work atmosphere.
 This includes the following:

 a) Promoting effective communication